MagalixTechnologies/templates/stable/rstudio/README.md

 a web browser.

 ## Installation
-You can install Rocket.Chat on Magalix through few simple steps:
+You can install RStudio on Magalix through few simple steps:

 1- Create new app

-2- Select Rocket.Chat template from the Demo Apps templates
+2- Select RStudio template from the Data Science Apps templates

 3- You can now get the running application URL from the console, by clicking Endpoints
 ![Application Endpoints](../../docs/resources/mgx_endpoint.png "Application Endpoints")